Charles-Ndugire/django-week3/README.md

 ## Deployment

-View the following [document](https://github.com/jakhax/deploying-django-to-heroku-manual) inorder to deploy to a live system
+View the following [document](https://github.com/jakhax/deploying-django-to-heroku-manual) inorder to deploy to a live system to heroku

 ## Built With